chunkailam0124/jk.github.io/_pages/about.md

     [2026.03] The graduation thesis has been published at <i>Journal of King Saud University Computer and Information Sciences</i>.
   </li>
   <li>
-    [2025.12] The defense of the undergraduate graduation thesis (DS4004 Final Year Project I) has concluded, received an A grade.
+    [2025.12] The defense of the undergraduate graduation thesis (DS4004 Final Year Project I) has concluded, received an A grade, and received the "xCurrency Curiosity" Scholarship Second Prize Award of BNBU during this Academic Year.
   </li>
   <li>
-    [2025.08] My work on diffusion-based microscopy deblurring, developed during my research internship at ASTRI Hong Kong, was accepted to <i>ICVRV 2025</i>.
+    [2025.09] My work on diffusion-based microscopy deblurring, developed during my research internship at ASTRI Hong Kong, was accepted to <i>ICVRV 2025</i>.
   </li>
 </ul>